Microsoft Intune posture, checked against best practice

 Frequently asked

-No. Intune manages and configures devices; Siemserva independently audits the resulting posture, ranks it by severity, maps it to compliance, and verifies patch coverage with real CVE context.
+No. Intune manages and configures devices; Senserva independently audits the resulting posture, ranks it by severity, maps it to compliance, and verifies patch coverage with real CVE context.

 It reads patch state through Microsoft's own APIs, Azure Update Manager for Azure and Arc-enabled machines, Intune via Microsoft Graph, and Microsoft Defender vulnerability management, so it confirms the result on the device regardless of how the update was delivered.